upcrun - a portable parallel job launcher for UPC programs, version 2.26.0

 upcrun -n 4 a.out

 The GASNet networking layer used by Berkeley UPC provides various additional parameters that control job launching and/or performance tuning for specific networks.
-Each supported network has a README file (with a name like located in the PREFIX/share/doc directory, where PREFIX is the base directory of your UPC installation.
+Each supported network has a README file (with a name like README-ibv for the ibv network API, etc.).
+These files should be located in the PREFIX/share/doc directory, where PREFIX is the base directory of your UPC installation.
 It is worth your time to peruse the READMEs for the network type(s) that your programs use, as you may find settings that allow programs to run faster on your machine, or workarounds for known bugs.

 upcrun uses a site-wide upcrun.conf file to get some of its settings.
 You may override any of the settings found in the global upcrun.conf file by creating a .upcrunrc file in your $HOME directory, or in an alternate file specified by the -conf=filename command line option.
 One can prevent processing of the .upcrunrc file by passing -norc or setting the environment variable $UPCRUN_NORC.